mathisbode/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ### SSH - Example: `93.199.55.163`

-- Go to VSCode and make it simpler, replace the 2nd half with `"0.0/16"`:
+- Make it simpler, replace the 2nd half with `"0.0/16"`:
   - It was `93.199.55.163`
   - Becomes `93.199.0.0/16` (with YOUR number, not with the example)
 - Add a `from=""` around it